 To help companies react to natural disasters and protect themselves from high costs and loss of goods, transparent processes are required along the entire supply chain.

 Of course, natural disasters and extreme weather conditions cannot be prevented or compensated for, but companies can protect themselves from losing huge batches and missing important delivery dates.
 To achieve this, a mature system is required that includes real-time agility to dynamic changes in supply and demand signals including early warning and network assessment.

 In order to create the conditions for managing disruptions, companies need to participate in a Digital Supply Network (DSN), like Elemica, together with their suppliers and customers.
-Being part of a DSN means eliminating manual communication and replacing it with machine to machine communication of critical data and information.
+Being part of a DSN means eliminating manual communication and replacing it with a machine to machine communication of critical data and information.
 Extending supply chain data via a Digital Supply Chain Network gives manufacturers and participants the upstream and downstream visibility needed to drive operational efficiency in food and beverage.

 This visibility is a prerequisite to understand and detect the impact of disruptive events.
-The DSN platform and visibility applications intertwines risk incidents with a customer’s network assets, orders and shipments.
+The DSN platform and visibility applications intertwine risk incidents with a customer’s network assets, orders, and shipments.
 Through Elemica API and their partnerships with DHL Resilience360 global incidents can be tracked and exposure and risks can be mitigated.
 These measures enhance safety and preparation during uncertain times.
-Applied to the food supply chain, this form of proactive activities is crucial.
+Applied to the food supply chain, this form of proactive activity is crucial.
 By detecting potential disasters, such as prolonged droughts that threaten crops, in time.
 Companies gain the possibility to react to that situation and contact alternative sources of supply.
-Food-waste or missing products in the country of destination can be minimized because real-time reaction to changes in end-customer demands based on threat detection and early warning ensure a smooth process along the whole food supply chain.
+Food-waste or missing products in the country of destination can be minimized because the real-time reaction to changes in end-customer demands based on threat detection and early warning ensure a smooth process along the whole food supply chain.